kiesraad/abacus/documentatie/state-machines/data-entry-state.md

 This document describes the states a data entry can have.
 The transition labels describe the endpoint that is used for performing the transition.

 The `save` endpoint which is used for [First/Second]EntryInProgress states is kept out, because Mermaid doesn't render self-loops too well.

 All states except for `FirstEntryHasErrors` and `EntriesDifferent` also have a `reset` endpoint which transitions to the `Empty` state.

 Note the difference between `discard` and `reset`:
 - `discard` is a typist removing their own _in-progress_ entry (the `data_entry_discard` endpoint).
 Discarding an in-progress second entry keeps the finalised first entry.
 - `reset` is a coordinator clearing the whole data entry back to `Empty` (the `data_entry_reset` endpoint).
 It always removes _both_ entries.

+When resolving differences between the first and second entry (`EntriesDifferent` state), the coordinator can choose to discard one of the two data entries.
+The remaining entry will from then on be the first entry, and the data entry is open for a new second entry.

 ```mermaid
 stateDiagram-v2